dhinogz/requestwatcher/README.md

   - We only query all requests from one ID and add a request to one ID
   - Filestorage could be cool.
 Could then be shipped as a standalone Go binary
 - Make body formatting pretty
+- Develop a CLI using Cobra and Charm

 ## Getting Started